tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 IANA is requested to create an entry, ech_required(121) in the existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column set to "Y".

+## ECH Configuration Extension Registry {#config-extensions-iana}

+IANA is requested to create a new "ECHConfig Extension" registry in a new "TLS Encrypted Client Hello (ECH) Configuration Extensions" page.
+New registrations need to list the following attributes:

+Value:
+: The two-byte identifier for the ECHConfigExtension, i.e., the ECHConfigExtensionType

+Extension Name:
+: Name of the ECHConfigExtension

+Recommended:
+: A "Y" or "N" value indicating if the extension is TLS WG recommends that the extension be supported.
+This column is assigned a value of "N" unless explicitly requested.
+Adding a value with a value of "Y" requires Standards Action {{RFC8126}}.

+Reference:
+: The specification where the ECHConfigExtension is defined

+Notes:
+: Any notes associated with the entry
+{: spacing="compact"}

+New entries in this registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).

+The registration policy for for the "ECHConfig Extension Type" registry is Specification Required {{!RFC8126}}.

 # ECHConfig Extension Guidance {#config-extensions-guidance}